WeCanCodeIT/columbus-2017-fall/week1/push-project.md

 - Create a project in Eclipse called push-project
 - Create a class in the project called Push
-- Create a new Repository in GitHub called push-project (Leave this on the options page)
+- Create a new Repository in GitHub called push-project and click the green create new repository button
+- Remain on the Quick Setup page as we will need to copy the HTTPS link at the top

 - Open Git Bash
 - `cd` ..    will back out 1 directory